JavaScript

 • .com.au 1.7%

-The primary market segments for websites utilizing JavaScript include business, online shopping, and blogs and wiki.
+The primary market segments for websites utilizing JavaScript include business, marketing and merchandising, and online shopping.

 These are some of the best JavaScript alternatives.